 One person Versus Two Person Augers

 Don’t grab a powerful two person auger if you’re going to only have one person to drill holes.
-Two person augers are meant to be used by two people, and they are geared for heavy duty work.
+Two person augers are meant to be used by two people, and they are geared for heavy duty work with a ton of torque.
 Usually 1 person can’t handle a two person auger if it hits tough soil conditions or rocks and kicks back.

 Fuel for Your Auger